tdauth/wc3lib/README.md

 A standalone application which allows the modification of BLP textures.

+### wc3terrain

+A standalone application which allows the modification of Warcraft III terrain.

 ### wc3editor

 Combines all standalone GUI applications to a single application similar to the World Editor.